ClementNerma/Rave/README.md

 npm install --global --production windows-build-tools
 ```

 In a terminal with Administrator privileges.
+Note that using `npm` is required because the package must be available globally.

 ### Build